-The employee should use tools and equipment that help them run their tasks and time better.
-Having such mediums that manages their tasks and keeps them connected to the employees’ functions is a boon.
+Employees should use tools and equipment that help them run their tasks and time better.
+Having such mediums that manages their tasks and keep them connected to the employees’ functions is a boon.
 Tools like Trello, Microsoft Teams, Zoom, Google Hangouts, etc. are examples that can keep the team connected and enhance the working from home experience.
-As an employer/manager, it is your task to insist them to have all the necessary applications and tools installed in their computer system.
+In addition, the companies also can be equipped with appropriate remote work monitoring tools.
+Because, as employers/managers, it is your task to insist they have all the necessary applications and tools installed in their computer system.

 A healthy mind and body is a sign of increased productivity.
 Your employees’ work efficiency tends to be the highest when they are healthy and happy.
 Take your time after or before office hours to talk to them and encourage them to focus on themselves.
 Advice them to eat healthy food and take proper sleep.
 While your employees are working from home, suggest that they take a minute or two to stroll around the house after sitting for long hours.
 Inspire them to create an atmosphere that helps them feel at ease.
 Your workers’ productivity will increase when they are comfortable and can focus better.

 Working from home means that besides their family, no one else is going to see your employees the entire day, especially in the lockdown.
 The basic instinct of any person in such times is to wear comfortable pajamas all day long.
 However, during the work hours, make a policy for the employees to dress like they’re going to work.
 There are two reasons for doing so.
 Firstly, in case of sudden meetings, they can be presentable and ready, saving them from embarrassments.
 Secondly, it is impossible for anyone to feel productive in pajamas.
 There is a reason pajamas are meant for lounging and sleeping in.